 We are pleased to offer Spey casting tuition and guiding services throughout the season on a range of rivers in Scotland to which we have access, including the Rivers Findhorn, Dee (Aberdeenshire), Avon and Spey.
-Whether you are a first time Speycaster or looking for improvements on your existing technique we will be able to help.
+Whether you are a first-time Speycaster or looking for improvements to your existing technique, we will be able to help.

-Before a Speycaster can become proficient it is important to understand the dynamics of the cast.
-In fly fishing it is always the weight of the fly line and the force on the rod that propels the fly on the leader.
-The overhead cast is the basic fly cast to which most anglers are initially introduced.
+Before a Speycaster can become proficient, it is essential to understand the dynamics of the cast.
+In fly fishing, the weight of the fly line and the force on the rod always propels the fly on the leader.
+The overhead cast is the primary fly cast to which most anglers are initially introduced.
 It is certainly adequate when fishing a pool with a clear bank that allows a backcast and when the wind is favourable.
-The stretches of water that can be covered using this cast are, however, limited.
+However, the stretches of water that can be covered using this cast are limited.

 The Speycast allows fishing where a high bank or trees behind the angler prevent the overhead cast.
-It is also generally safer in that tangles, wind knots and lost or damaged flies are much less of a concern as the fly never actually leaves the water.
+It is also generally safer in that tangles, wind knots, and lost or damaged flies are much less of a concern as the fly never actually leaves the water.
 The tension on the rod tip and hence power in the rod is generated by a loop of fly line and its friction with the water.
 The fly should never come behind the angler.
-The Speycast is a simple cast, but line management and timing of rod action is absolutely critical.
-For this reason it is a very difficult cast to describe in words and has to be seen and felt to be fully appreciated.
+The Speycast is a simple cast, but line management and timing of rod action are absolutely critical.
+For this reason, it is a complicated cast to describe in words and has to be seen and felt to be fully appreciated.
 Please see the dedicated videos below where Ian demonstrates both….

-For further information on Spey Casting instruction or Guided salmon fishing please contact Ian Neale
+For further information on Spey Casting instruction or Guided salmon fishing, please get in touch with us.

 The Single or Double Spey Cast?

-The single Spey cast involves the formation of a single loop of line over the water, to one side of the angler, prior to the forward cast.
-This is usually achieved, by a right-handed angler fishing the left bank or a left-handed angler fishing the right bank.
-A double Spey cast, which paradoxically is easier to perform, requires the formation of two loops prior to the forward cast being executed by a right-handed angler on the right bank or a left-handed angler on the left.
-The cast can be modified as dictated by weather conditions, speed of river flow and type of fly line being used.
+The single Spey cast involves the formation of a single loop of line over the water, to one side of the angler, before the forward cast.
+This is usually achieved by a right-handed angler fishing the left bank or a left-handed angler fishing the right bank.
+A double Spey cast, which paradoxically is easier to perform, requires the formation of two loops before the forward cast is executed by a right-handed angler on the right bank or a left-handed angler on the left.
+The cast can be modified as dictated by weather conditions, river flow speed and the type of fly line being used.

-We have many years’ experience in teaching the Speycast over the years and we can have a complete beginner performing a single or double Spey within an hour.
+We have many years’ of experience in teaching the Speycast, and we can have a complete beginner performing a single or double Spey within an hour.
 Conversely, we often help iron out the minor wrinkles in technique, which trouble more competent and experienced anglers alike.
 In this way, we can adapt our tuition according to individual needs.

-We are able to provide casting tuition for anglers of all ages and levels of experience.
-This can be arranged on an individual or group basis, as part of a fishing week or through separate sessions in a location convenient to angler and tutor alike.
+We can provide casting tuition for anglers of all ages and levels of experience.
+This can be arranged on an individual or group basis, as part of a fishing week or through separate sessions in a location convenient to anglers and tutors alike.
 We have a particular interest in introducing anglers to the challenge of Speycasting.
 It will generate greater satisfaction in your approach to the river and allow you to fish lies that many other anglers neglect.
-A well executed Speycast is a beauty to behold.
+A well-executed Spey cast is a beauty to behold.

-For further information on Speycasting instruction please contact Ian at: email@example.com
+For further information on Speycasting lessons, please contact us.